 Dark, solid colors for bottoms

-If you have hips and a tummy, it's ideal for everyday casual-chic pants—no worries, no hang-ups: think black denim jeans, dark suede pants, or mineral shades...
-Of course, don't let this limit you—it's not a rule!
-Bursts of color can also find a special place in your wardrobe, depending on the cut of your clothes and jeans, your style, and your mood!
+If you have hips and a tummy, casual chic pants are ideal for everyday wear—no worries, no pressure: think black denim jeans, dark suede pants, or mineral shades...
+But don't let this limit you—it's not a rule!
+Bursts of color can also find their place in your wardrobe, depending on the cut, your style, and your mood!

 Discreet patterns for tops